FAC9/salary-tracker/README.md

 # Salary tracker for FAC9

-I propose that we use a document store with a simple front end to input/output salary information for our FAC cohort.
+I have flung together a postgres db with an express.js back end that spews anonymised data into a template.
 We should start with our cohort but structure the data so other cohorts could potentially use this tool if they choose to.

+At present there's no dynamic way to add details, nor is there even a users table.
+To come!

 ### Proposed tools (given our cohort's expertise)
-- React or is this overkill?
-Vanilla JS with something like materialise?
-- D3 for graphing
-- Postgres OR MongoDB
+- Postgres, currently hosted on ElephantSQL
+- Express backend, ss rendering through Handlebars

+### To run this locally
+- Clone the repo
+- Run `npm install`
+- Rename config..copy.js as config.js
+- Request the db_url from the repo admin (Lucy) and paste it into config.js
+- Run `npm start` or `npm devStart`

+Open your browser to localhost:4000/salaries/FAC9